Branching random walks and multi-type contact-processes on the percolation cluster of ${\mathbb{Z}}^{d}$: Proofs and applications

-\begin{proof}[Proof of Corollary~\ref{cor:BLZ}] (1) It suffices to note that the total number of individuals is dominated by the total number of particles in a continuous-time branching process with breeding parameter $\alpha+\beta$ (for the details see \cite[Theorem 1.1]{cf:BLZ}).
+\begin{pf*}{Proof of Corollary~\ref{cor:BLZ}} (1) It suffices to note that the total number of individuals is dominated by the total number of particles in a continuous-time branching process with breeding parameter $\alpha+\beta$; for the details, see \cite{cf:BLZ}, Theorem~1(1).